Skip to main content

 • advancedSearch: Targets specific field(s) for faster performance and tailored results.

-• search: Searches across all fields for broad search results with slower performace.
+• search: Searches across all fields for broad search results with slower performance.

 You can use the advancedSearch parameter with the filter argument for advanced filtering by search term when querying products.